Skip to main content

 • grinding

-• “It was still a ton of fun and I'm only missing 2 achievements that I will get very soon.
-The 100% was fun to get and not grindy.
-Also, getting the golden proton pack unlock is so cool.
-I wish there were a bit more unlocks, but that's cool still.”
+• “It was still a ton of fun, and I'm only missing 2 achievements that I will get very soon.
+The 100% completion was enjoyable to achieve and not overly grindy.
+Also, getting the golden proton pack unlock is so cool!
+I wish there were a few more unlocks, but that's still cool.”

 • “What I dislike and makes me feel bored playing is the tedious nature of the game and the clunky feel to the game.”